jontek2/A-better-print_start-macro/README.md

 </details>

 Manual installation: Copy the macro and replace it with your old print_start/start_print macro in your printer configuration (e.g. printer.cfg, macros.cfg, ect).
-Then read through and uncomment parts of this macro.
+Then read through and remove any commented parts of this macro that may be needed.

 <details>
 <summary>EXPAND THIS TO SEE THE START PRINT MACRO</summary>